unclebay143/Amigo-Dev-Members/README.md

     git pull upstream master
     ```

-    If you run into a **merge conflict**, you have to resolve the conflict.
+    If you run into a **merge conflict**, you have to resolve the conflict, either making a pull from upstream master or reaching out to the community on whatsapp group.
 There are a lot of guides online, or you can try this one by [opensource.com](https://opensource.com/article/20/4/git-merge-conflict).

 5. On your computer, open your text editor, and add your name to the `CONTRIBUTORS.md` file.